Responses to some frequently asked questions raised by users about the Wildlife Assessment Check:

 How does the Wildlife Assessment Check work?

 The ‘How-to-Guide’ explains the four checks in the Wildlife Assessment Check, where applicants are invited to answer a series of questions about the location, type of development, site works and local habitats.
 Linked to these questions are national species distribution maps and data triggers for habitats and development works that are associated to UK ‘protected’ and ‘priority’ wildlife species*.
-The tool summarises how applicants have answered the questions and a ‘Results’ page indicates whether professional ecological advice is recommended and provides a list of the potential species and species groups that could be considered by the ecological consultant.
-The tool also identifies proximity of the proposed project to ‘statutory designated sites’, such as Sites of Special Scientific Importance (SSSIs) and Special Protected Areas (SPAs).
+The tool produces a summary of how applicants have answered the questions and gives them an opportunity to revise their selections.
+A ‘Results’ page indicates whether professional ecological advice is recommended for the proposed site.
+It also provides a list of the potential species and species groups that could be considered by the ecological consultant.
+The tool identifies proximity of the proposed site to any ‘statutory designated sites’, such as Sites of Special Scientific Importance (SSSIs) and Special Protected Areas (SPAs).

 *Note: The national maps do not always pick up local species data, so we would always advise that the consultant also seeks additional information from the local environmental record centre and Local Wildlife Groups, as well as through conducting a Preliminary Ecological Appraisal.